Batman Forever 1997

 *Quite literally, I walked out of the ending for Batman and Robin on opening night with a fellow hard-core Batfan who was simply furious.
 How did Warners miscalculate the fanbase so badly?
 Bat-fans are always quibbling about which Bat-film has gotten it "closest" to right (and that always varies from Batfan to Batfan) but incredibly Joel Shumacher was able to unite this squabbling group of aesthetic Bat-critics into a single voice: we hate Schumacher's Batman and Robin.

-** Nicole Kidman, Timmy Lee Jones, and Jim Carrey all had major-success in other earlier films and brought that into Batman Forever.
+** Nicole Kidman, Tommy Lee Jones, and Jim Carrey all had major-success in other earlier films and brought that into Batman Forever.
 If only the script had treated them (and their characters) more seriously.